 WP UItimo is a popular plugin for creating a WaaS (website as a service) website.
-This guide will walk you through the steps needed to set up your WP Ultimo site on GridPane, whether it’s brand new or if you’re migrating your website in from another host.
+This guide will walk you through the steps needed to set up your WP Ultimo site on GridPane.
+The same steps apply whether it’s brand new or if you’re migrating your website over from another host.

 We’ve worked closely with the developer of the WP Ultimo plugin to fine-tune the way our platform and UI integrate together.
 Once activated, our integration allows the domains you or your customers map inside of Ultimo to automatically create an SSL certificate.
 Pretty cool right?
 Let’s get started.